gummikana/NoMoreMeat/rules.md

 The karma points are taken from the pool and placed in front of the player, so they may be seen and counted by all the other players.

-1. Or Taking a lifestyle choice
+1. Or taking a lifestyle choice
 -------------------------------

 When drawing a lifestyle choice card the player can take either the lifestyle choice card that is face up on the table -OR- the face down card that is on top of the lifestyle choice deck.
 The selected lifestyle choice card is placed face up in front of the player.
+Lifestyle choices are permanent and cannot be removed during the game.

 After this a new lifestyle choice card is flipped up next to the lifestyle choice deck.